-- Exhaustive coverage of the investable opportunity set with non-overlapping size and style segmentation. - A strong emphasis on investability and replicability of the indexes through the use of size and liquidity screens. - Size segmentation designed to achieve an effective balance between the objectives of global size integrity and country diversification. - An innovative maintenance methodology that provides a superior balance between index stability and reflecting changes in the opportunity set in a timely way. - A complete and consistent index family, with Standard, Large Cap, Mid Cap, Small Cap, and Investable Market Indexes.
+- Exhaustive coverage of the investable opportunity set with non-overlapping size and style segmentation. - A strong emphasis on investability and replicability of the indexes through the use of size and liquidity screens. - Size segmentation designed to achieve an effective balance between the objectives of global size integrity and country diversification. - An innovative maintenance methodology that provides a superior balance between index stability and reflecting changes in the opportunity set in a timely way.

+• A complete and consistent set of Size-Segment Indexes, with Standard, Large Cap, Mid Cap, Small Cap, and Investable Market Indexes.

-In addition to the innovations listed above, the Global Investable Market Indexes methodology retains many of the features of the original methodology, such as:
+In addition to the innovations listed above, the Global Investable Market Indexes methodology retained many of the features of the original methodology, such as:

-- The use of a building block approach to permit the creation and calculation of meaningful composites. - The creation of sector and industry indexes using the Global Industry Classification Standard (GICS®). - The creation of Value and Growth Indexes using the current MSCI Global Value and Growth Methodology. - Minimum free float requirements for eligibility and free float-adjusted capitalization weighting to appropriately reflect the size of each investment opportunity and facilitate the replicability of the Indexes. - Timely and consistent treatment of corporate events and synchronized rebalancings, globally.
+- The use of a building block approach to permit the creation and calculation of meaningful composites. - The creation of sector and industry indexes using the Global Industry Classification Standard (GICS®). - Minimum free float requirements for eligibility and free float-adjusted capitalization weighting to appropriately reflect the size of each investment opportunity and facilitate the replicability of the Indexes. - Timely and consistent treatment of corporate events and synchronized rebalancings, globally.

-In November 2010 MSCI also introduced a Micro Cap Size-Segment for developed markets as well as the MSCI World All Cap Index consisting of the Large, Mid, Small and Micro Cap Size-Segments in order to further broaden the coverage of the international equity markets.
+In November 2010, MSCI also introduced a Micro Cap Size-Segment for developed markets as well as the MSCI World All Cap Index consisting of the Large, Mid, Small and Micro Cap Size-Segments in order to further broaden the coverage of the international equity markets.